-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1) and:
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1) and:

-- Prohibits processing special categories of personal data, previously known as sensitive data under the GDPR, unless an exception applies (Article 9, GDPR).
-For more on the GDPR's exceptions and other rules for processing special categories of personal data, see Country Q&A, Data Protection in the EU: Overview: Question 11 - Allows EU member states to introduce further conditions and limitations on processing genetic, biometric, and health data (Article 9(4), GDPR). - Limits who may process personal data relating to criminal conviction and offenses and when this processing may occur (Article 10, GDPR).
+- Prohibits processing special categories of personal data, previously known as sensitive data under the GDPR, unless an exception applies (Article 9, GDPR). - Allows EU member states to introduce further conditions and limitations on processing genetic, biometric, and health data (Article 9(4), GDPR). - Limits who may process personal data relating to criminal conviction and offenses and when this processing may occur (Article 10, GDPR).